PlatformedTasks/Documentation/README.md

 ## Hands-on example
 ### Horovod
 You need a PLAS compatible testbet to test this example.
-The [following guide](Step-by-Step.md) is a step by step reference to properly configure a working testbed.
+The [following guide](configure_plas_testbed.md) is a step by step reference guide to properly configure a PLAS compatible testbed.

 Assuming a testbet up and running, with this example we will run an Horovod platfromed-task, a distributed deep learning tool, in a Kubernetes cluster.